iamsahebgiri/add-readme/README.md

 </div>

 ## ⚡️ Introduction
-CLI that generates beautiful designed `README.md` file with ease.
+CLI that generates beautifully designed `README.md` file with ease.
 Build to be fast and ease of use with very little keystrokes.

-**Note:** Having a remote git URL in your project makes it even faster and less tedious.
+**Note:** Having a remote git URL or a `package.json` in your project allows it to add actual content.

 ## 🎯 Features